moonlight-stream/moonlight-windows/README.md

 #Limelight

+This is in development and is not considered stable (or buildable).
+Do not use it.
+It is not ready.

 Limelight is an open source implementation of NVIDIA's GameStream, as used by the NVIDIA Shield, but built for Windows Phone 8.